JonathanJustavino/quic-benchmark/README.md

 The communication between TCP+TLS Server and TCP+TLS Client is depicted by the following flowchart.

 ### Flowchart QUIC
-The communication between QUIC Server and QUIC Client is depicted in the following flowcharts.
+The communication between QUIC Server and QUIC Client is depicted in the followin QUIC flowchart.

 The QUIC protocol uses two types of headers: Long Header for the handshake and Short Header after the connection is established.
-SCID == Source connection ID, DCID = destination connection ID.
+In the QUIC flowchart, each packet of the handshake (depicted with purple arrows) has a QUIC long header, after the connection is established, each packet has a QUIC short header.

 The Long Header contains the following headerfields:
 | Field Type | Size in Byte |